 In Namche Bazaar, trekkers can visit the Namche Sherpa Museum to gain insights into the Sherpa culture, history, and mountaineering expeditions.
 The nearby Climber’s photo gallery at Namche View Point offers a perfect opportunity to capture precious memories of the Everest journey.

-One of the highlights of the trek is the hike up to Everest View Hotel.
+One of the highlights is the hike up to Everest View Hotel.
 This enchanting experience provides trekkers with a stunning panoramic view of Everest and the surrounding peaks.
 Sipping a hot beverage on the hotel terrace while surrounded by the grandeur of the Himalayas is a moment to cherish.

-Day 1: Kathmandu to Lukla (30-min flight), trek to Phakding (4 hrs.)
+Day 1: Kathmandu to Lukla (30-minute flight), trek to Phakding (4 hrs.)

 The adventure begins with a scenic 30-minute flight from Kathmandu to Lukla, offering stunning views of the Himalayas.
-After landing at Lukla’s Tenzing-Hillary Airport (9,383 ft. / 2,850m), the trek to Phakding commences.
+After landing at Lukla’s Tenzing-Hillary Airport (9,383 ft./2,850m), the trek to Phakding commences.
 The trail leads through picturesque landscapes, crossing suspension bridges over the Dudh Koshi River and passing charming Sherpa villages.
 The trek covers a distance of approximately 5.6 miles (9 km) and takes around 4 hours to reach Phakding, situated at an altitude of 8,563 ft. / 2,610m.
 This first day allows trekkers to acclimatize gradually and enjoy the serene surroundings of the Everest region.

 Day 2: Phakding to Namche Bazaar (6 hrs.)Namche (11,315 ft. / 3,450m)-Distance: 6.2 miles / 10 km